planetbeing/homebridge-foscam-ng/README.md

 * "host": The local IP address of your camera. (required)
 * "port": The RTP and HTTP port for the camera.
 Manufacturer default is 88. (required)
 * "gain": Foscam audio output tends to be on the quiet side.
 This is the gain in decibels to boost the audio.
 Use 0 for no gain. (required)
 * "streamType": Video setting to overwrite for iOS's dynamic configuration.
-Default to 3 ("user-defined"). (optional)
+Defaults to 3 ("user-defined"). (optional)
+* "maxMainStreams": Number of simultaneous streams to allow from the camera's "main" stream.
+Defaults to 2. (optional)
+* "maxSubStreams": Number of simultaneous streams to allow from the camera's "main" stream.
+Defaults to 2. (optional)